earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 <div class="notice--big--primary">
 NamedTuple Types Are Tuple Subclasses

 This means the `Derived` class inherits from the `Base` class.
 But this is not the case here.
-The namedtuple object is not a subclass of NamedTuple.
-Rather it’s a subclass of tuple.
+The named tuple object is not a subclass of NamedTuple.
+Rather it's a subclass of tuple.
 ~~~{.python caption="main.py"}
 class Derived(Base):
      pass